 Why Do I Need An Internet Merchant Account (IMA)?

-If you accept credit or debit cards as a payment form of any type, then you will need to have a merchant account with your bank or a third party provider for the received funds from your sales to be deposited into.
+If you accept credit or debit cards as a payment form of any type, then you will need to have a merchant account with your bank or a third party provider into which you deposit your sales receipts.

-This internet merchant account works purely as a “container” for funds to be deposited into via card transaction and where applicable to process refunds.
+This internet merchant account works purely as a “container” for funds to deposit into via card transaction and where applicable to process refunds.
 In essence, a merchant account is a line of credit extended by your bank which you never need to see.

 The higher the perceived risk of your business, for example taking mail order payments, then the longer the delay in clearing payments because the merchant account provider must be sure of receiving the funds before clearing them into your bank account.

 Regular merchant accounts are relatively easy to obtain from your bank.
 If you qualify for a business bank account then as long as the account is in good order, then you'll likely be accepted for a merchant account.

 You don't need to have your merchant account operated by your bank.
 Merchant accounts are an entirely separate entity from a business banking account, and there is nothing to stop you using a merchant account not provided by your business bank provider.

 In traditional face to face retailing, there would be little or no advantage gained by having a merchant account at a different bank.
 The fee you pay is usually a fixed monthly fee, and the average price is between £15 and £20 per month for a services only merchant account.